gam-19/DevOps-Notes/IaC/Terraform/HW_provision_EC2_docker.md

 3. Connect VPC to Internet
    Allow traffic in/out
    * Create **Route Table**
-   It's like a virtual Router in the VPC
+   It's like a virtual Router in the VPC.
+Will forward traffic of the vpc.
    * Create **Internet Gateway**
 4. Provision **EC2 Instance**
 5. Deploy nginx Docker container